Mervodactyl/sassier_with_SCSS/README.md

 # sassier_with_SCSS

-SCSS Grid based design, written in CSS and then again using SCSS
+First attempts at SCSS Grid based design

+Written in CSS originally, and then again using SCSS